You may want to read:

 This kind of training begins with a transcending and overarching parenting goal, which is to love God and others more than anything else (Matthew 22:36-40).
 As your child is learning this unique two-tiered worldview about loving God and others, you can begin laying down a sound language strategy.
 That strategy will have three parts:

-My daughter and son had proven themselves trustworthy in stewarding larger truths about less weighty matters, so to introduce them to weightier things like our culture’s language was not a concern for us.
+My daughter and son had proven themselves trustworthy in stewarding larger truths about less weighty matters, so introducing them to weightier things like our culture’s language was not a concern for us.

 We were confident they would be able to steward our conversations with discretion and humility.
 (This is a wisdom issue that each parent will have to determine according to the season of life and maturity of the child.)
 Both our kids were advancing to a higher level in school (and church), which motivated us to be proactive in cultural language indoctrination lessons, knowing they would be encountering new words with more culturally indoctrinated children.